ranhai613/zhl-sig-extractor/README.md

 # Extracted Zhl signatures `zhl/`
 You can find them in `zhl/`.
 Feel free to yoink them for Hyperspace work.

-In zhl files, functions are sorted in ascending order.
+In zhl files, functions are sorted by their addresses in ascending order.

 ## How to use
 Let's say we want to add `FunctionD` to a zhl file in Hyperspace directory.